 - The values are uniformly distributed over a set interval.

 - One cannot predict future values based on past outputs.

-Example: In the below example, we have created a contract with a function that will generate a random number.
+Example: In the below example, we have created a contract with a function that will generate a random number in a specific range.
 Below is the step by step description of the entire process to be followed.

-Step 1: Take the instance of now, the msg.sender, and an incrementing nonce.
+Step 1: Take the instance of block.timestamp, the msg.sender, and an incrementing nonce.

 Step 2: “pack” the inputs and use keccak256() to convert into 256-bit hash.

-Step 3: Convert that hash to an uint, and then use % 100 to take only the last 2 digits.
+Step 3: Convert that hash to an uint, and then use modulus (%100) to take only the last 2 digits.
 This will give us a totally random number between 0 and 99.